Aryan457dwivedi/NexStock/README.md

-# kSphere — Inventory & Order Management System
+# NexStock — Inventory & Order Management System

 A full-stack inventory, order, and customer management platform.
 FastAPI + PostgreSQL backend, a premium React/Tailwind frontend with light/dark themes and a command palette, all containerized with Docker Compose.